bespoke-silicon-group/bsg_manycore/README.md

 enable larger machines with hierarchical Verilation. verilator must be on your path (or override the VERILATOR variable in machines/Makefile.verilator).

+On CentOS, you may need to use a modern GCC installation with `scl enable devtoolset-8 -- bash` or by putting `source scl_source enable devtoolset-8` in your .basrhc.

 ## Surelog (Beta Support)

 BSG Manycore has preliminary support for parsing with the open-source [Surelog](https://github.com/chipsalliance/SureLog) toolchain!